Computing integral bases via localization and Hensel lifting

+with monic polynomials $p^{(i)}_d\in K[X][Y]$ of degree $d$ in $Y$: We then speak of integral bases of \emph{monic triangular type}.
+Using an explicit version of the splitting of normalization via the Chinese remainder theorem, we show how such bases fit together to an integral basis for $\widetilde{f} = f_{1}\cdots f_{r}$.
+Any such basis, in turn, can be transformed into an integral basis $\mathcal{B}_{\widetilde{f}}$ for $\widetilde{f}$ of monic triangular type by computing a Hermite normal form over the PID $K[[x]]$.
+Going one step further, in Section \ref{sect:local-contribution}, we show how to turn $\mathcal{B}_{\widetilde{f}}$ into an integral basis $\mathcal{B}_{{f}}$ for ${f}$ which is of monic triangular type: Under the additional assumption that the origin is the only singularity of $C$ with $X$-coordinate zero, we prove that the $K[x]$-module generated by the elements of $\mathcal{B}_{{f}}$ is a ring which is a local contribution to $A$ at $P$.

+How to actually construct integral bases $\mathcal{B}_{f_i}$ for the branches is a topic of Section \ref{sect:loc-contr-via-Hensel}, which is the algorithmic heart of the paper.
+Working with suitably truncated Puiseux series, we describe an effective way to obtain the $\mathcal{B}_{f_i}$.
+Though inspired by van Hoeij's paper \citep{vanHoeij94}, our strategy is different, with Hensel lifting providing a crucial new ingredient.
+In summarizing the whole algorithm, we also show that we can actually avoid the use of the Chinese remainder algorithm when computing $\mathcal{B}_{\widetilde{f}}$ from the $\mathcal{B}_{f_i}$.
+This improves the performance of the algorithm considerably.

-We have implemented our algorithm in the open source computer algebra system \textsc{Singular} \cite{GPS}.
-In Section \ref{sec timings}, we compare the performance of the algorithm with that of the local to global approach from \cite{BDLPSS}.
+We have implemented our algorithm in the computer algebra system \textsc{Singular} \citep{GPS}.
+In Section \ref{sec timings}, we compare its performance with that of the local to global Grauert and Remmert type algorithm.
 We also give timings for the implementation of van Hoeij's algorithm in \textsc{Maple} and for the variant of the Round 2 algorithm implemented in \textsc{Magma}.